How To Answer Cambridge 18 Speaking Test 4 | IELTS Exam

 Model Answer

-One of my closest friends is Sarah.
+One of my closest friends is Michelle.
 We met by chance when we were both caught in a sudden downpour while commuting to work.
 After sharing a laugh about our drenched states, we both realized we were headed to the same building and struck up a conversation.

-Sarah is a real live wire.
+Michelle is a real live wire.
 She's full of energy, always enthusiastic, and has an infectious laugh that can brighten even the gloomiest of days.
 We've had countless lunch breaks together, exploring the food trucks around our office, and our weekends are often packed with hiking trips or cosy movie nights.

 Our first meeting left a strong impression on me.
-Despite the rain-soaked confusion, Sarah was so cheerful and positive.
+Despite the rain-soaked confusion, Michelle was so cheerful and positive.
 Her optimism was refreshing.
 It's rare to meet someone who can find humour in such a situation, and right then, I knew she was someone I wanted to be friends with.
 Over time, she's become a confidante, a source of motivation, and simply a joy to be around.

 Nowadays, we're inseparable.
-We've even started a book club together, and Sarah's enthusiasm has made it such an exciting experience.
+We've even started a book club together, and Michelle's enthusiasm has made it such an exciting experience.
 I'm grateful for that chance encounter in the rain because it led me to one of the most amazing friendships I could have ever asked for.

 Topic: School Friends